birnenpfluecker/Fastapi-React-Demo/README.md

 The backend automatically imports the data from the given \*.csv files on the first start.
 If you want to import the data again you can delete the database file `PxC_demo_backend.db` and restart the backend, note that this will delete all changes to the data you made previously.

 ## Frontend
+Requirements: Node.js (developed with 20.5.1), npm (developed with 9.8.0), older versions might work but were not tested.

 Check that the backend is running and then run the following commands to start the frontend.